anchal405/Harit_Setu/README.md

 Fueled by curiosity, compassion, and creativity, we believe in crafting solutions that are not just innovative, but also **inclusive**, **sustainable**, and **rooted in real-world needs**.

-**HaritSetu** is more than a project — it’s our mission to bridge the gap between rural challenges and modern technology, and to prove that meaningful change begins with purpose-driven innovation.
+**Haritसेतु** is more than a project — it’s our mission to bridge the gap between rural challenges and modern technology, and to prove that meaningful change begins with purpose-driven innovation.

 ##  Quick Start